slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Life becomes very easy when you have studied the past to the extent that you have seen the recurring patterns.

-> *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

 > *'History does not repeat, but it does rhyme.' -- Mark Twain*

 > *'The historian is not really interested in the unique, but in what is general in the unique.' -- Edward Carr*

+> *'There are years that ask questions and years that answer.' -- Zora Neale Hurston*

 > *'There is no past or future.
 Using tenses to divide time is like making chalk marks on water.'*

 How memory works?
+Hints:

-People forget by decaying and giving them other stuff to remember.
+- People forget by decaying and giving them other stuff to remember.

-> *'People forget future events more than past events.'*
+- People forget future events more than past events.

-> *'People remember more the beginning and the end of something.'*
+- People remember more the beginning and the end of something.
+- Either I forget right away or I never forget.
+- Repetition is good for memory but its a thin line between repetition and getting annoyed.
+- You should take pictures from what you forget and not of things you don't.

 > *'You forget what you want to remember, and you remember what you want to forget.' -- Cormac McCarthy*

-> *'Either I forget right away or I never forget.'*

-> *'Repetition is good for memory but its a thin line between repetition and getting annoyed.'*

 > *'Memory is never a precise duplicate of the original; instead, it is a continuing act of creation.' -- Rosalind Cartwright*